Economy of Kenya: Energy

 The largest segment of Kenya's electricity supply comes from hydroelectric stations at dams along the upper Tana River, as well as the Turkwel Gorge Dam in the west.
-A petroleum-fired plant on the coast, geothermal facilities at Olkaria (near Nairobi), and electricity imported from Uganda make up the balance.
+A petroleum-fired plant on the coast, geothermal facilities at Olkaria, and electricity imported from Uganda make up the balance.
 Kenya's installed capacity stood at 1,142 megawatts a year between 2001 and 2003.
-The state-owned Kenya Electricity Generating Company (KenGen), established in 1997 under the name Kenya Power Company, handles the generation of electricity, while the Kenya Power and Lighting Company (KPLC) handles transmission and distribution.
-Shortfalls of electricity occur periodically, when drought reduces water flow.
-In 1997 and 2000, for example, drought prompted severe power rationing, with economically damaging 12-hour blackouts.
-Frequent outages and high cost of power remain serious obstacles to economic activity.
-Tax and other concessions are planned to encourage investment in hydroelectricity and in geothermal energy, in which Kenya is a pioneer.
-The government plans to open two new power stations in 2008, Sondu Miriu (hydroelectric) and Olkaria IV (geothermal), but power demand growth is strong, and demand is still expected to outpace supply during periods of drought.
+The state-owned Kenya Electricity Generating Company, established in 1997 under the name Kenya Power Company, handles the generation of electricity, while the Kenya Power and Lighting Company handles transmission and distribution.
+Shortfalls of electricity occur periodically when drought reduces water flow.
+In 1997 and 2000, for example, drought prompted severe power rationing, with economically-damaging 12-hour blackouts.
+Frequent outages and high costs of power remain serious obstacles to economic activity.
+Tax and other concessions are planned to encourage investment in hydroelectricity and in geothermal energy, which Kenya has been a pioneer in adopting.

-Kenya currently imports all crude petroleum requirements, and petroleum accounts for 20% to 25% of the national import bill.
-Hydrocarbon reserves were recently found in Kenya's semi-arid northern region of Turkana after several decades of intermittent exploration.
+Kenya currently imports all crude petroleum requirements, with petroleum accounting for 20% to 25% of the national import bill.
+Hydrocarbon reserves have been found in Kenya's semi-arid northern region of Turkana after several decades of intermittent exploration.
 Offshore prospecting also continues.
-Kenya Petroleum Refineries, a 50:50 joint venture between the government and several major oil corporations, operates the country's sole oil refinery in Mombasa.
+Kenya Petroleum Refineries, a 50:50 joint venture between the government and several oil majors, operates the country's sole oil refinery in Mombasa.
 The refinery's production is transported via Kenya's Mombasa–Nairobi pipeline.
 However, the refinery is currently non-operational.
 In 2004, oil consumption was estimated at 55000 oilbbl a day.

 Tourism

-Kenya's services sector, which contributes about 63% of GDP, is dominated by tourism.
-The tourism sector exhibited steady growth after independence and by the late 1980s had become the country's principal source of foreign exchange.
-In the late 1990s, a terrorism-related downturn in tourism followed the 1998 bombing of the U.S Embassy in Nairobi and subsequent negative travel advisories from Western governments.
-The government of Kenya and tourism industry organisations have taken steps to address security issues and to reverse negative publicity, including establishing a tourist police and launching marketing campaigns in key tourist origin markets.

-Tourists are attracted to the coastal beaches and the game reserves, notably the expansive Tsavo East National Park and Tsavo West National Park (20,808 square kilometres) in the southeast.
-The majority of tourists are from Germany and the United Kingdom.
-In 2006 tourism generated US$803 million, up from US$699 million the previous year.

-Kenya has also contributed to boosting tourism in other countries; the Nairobi-headquartered Serena Hotel is the most consistently high-rated hotel in Pakistan.
+Kenya's dependence on tourism has greatly reduced over the years.
+Tourism, both domestic and international, accounted for around 6% of Kenya’s economy in 2023.
+In 2019, foreign tourist revenues stood at $1.76 billion, accounting for only 1.6% of Kenya's GDP and approximately 12% of all international tourism receipts in Eastern Africa.